ashfurrow/blog/source/blog/2016-08-18-smartphones-and-augmenting-humanity.html.markdown

 END_NARROW

 I'm so tired of this.
-Pokemon Go entertained people, got them outside in the summer, helped them make new friends, all kinds of awesome things.
+Pokemon Go entertains people, gets them outside, helps them make new friends, all kinds of awesome things.
 But it's an app, which is technology, and technology is bad, right?
 So we get this faux intellectual backlash coming from people who you'd think would know better: so called "satirists."

 The reason this has me so frustrated is something I read back in January: